Nursing responsibilities for patient taking metoprolol

 4. Check the patient’s temperature using a thermometer.
 Note any fever or hypothermia, as these can indicate adverse reactions to metoprolol.

-See also Metoprolol kinetics
+See also Metoprolol and afib

 Monitoring vital signs allows nurses to detect any potential problems or complications early and intervene promptly.
 It is essential to document all vital sign measurements accurately and report any abnormal findings to the healthcare team for further evaluation and management.